logo

 Maharashtra Rent Control Act: Dispute Resolution Mechanism

-Jurisdiction | – The Court of Small Causes in Mumbai or the Civil Judge (Junior/Senior Division) in other areas hears rent-related cases. – Covers eviction, rent fixation, and recovery. |
+Jurisdiction– The Court of Small Causes in Mumbai or the Civil Judge (Junior/Senior Division) in other areas hears rent-related cases.

-Time Frames | – Section 38 aims to conclude cases within 12 months at trial and within 6 months on appeal. – These timelines are guidelines, not strict deadlines. |
+Time Frames– Section 38 aims to conclude cases within 12 months at trial and within 6 months on appeal.

-Practical Delays | – Court backlogs often extend cases beyond the suggested 12 or 6 months. – Specialized courts like the Small Causes Court can be faster than general civil courts. |
+– Specialized courts like the Small Causes Court can be faster than general civil courts.

-Enforcement of Orders | – Standard civil procedures apply to enforce eviction or payment orders. – Parties can seek court assistance to execute a decree if the other side fails to comply. |
+– Parties can seek court assistance to execute a decree if the other side fails to comply.

-No Separate Rent Controller | – Maharashtra does not have a dedicated rent controller or board. – Disputes are resolved via judiciary, following civil procedures and representation by advocates. |
+– Disputes are resolved via judiciary, following civil procedures and representation by advocates.

-Out-of-Court Settlements | – Parties sometimes resolve issues privately, such as paying arrears or negotiating an increased rent. – Particularly common in Pagdi arrangements. |
+Out-of-Court Settlements– Parties sometimes resolve issues privately, such as paying arrears or negotiating an increased rent.

-No Specialized ADR | – The Act does not mandate arbitration or mediation. – Parties may, however, independently opt for mediation or negotiate settlements. |
+– Parties may, however, independently opt for mediation or negotiate settlements.

-Court-Centric Resolution | – The framework is designed for efficiency, benefiting both landlords (avoiding indefinite non-payment) and tenants (avoiding protracted eviction uncertainty). |
+Court-Centric Resolution– The framework is designed for efficiency, benefiting both landlords (avoiding indefinite non-payment) and tenants (avoiding protracted eviction uncertainty).

 Check Out: RERA Charges in Maharashtra